-Tanium · Cloudflare for Teams documentation
+Tanium

 First, configure your Tanium deployment using the step-by-step documentation provided.

-Once complete, return to the Cloudflare for Teams dashboard to integrate with your Cloudflare Access account.
+Once complete, return to the Zero Trust dashboard to integrate with your Cloudflare Access account.

 Cloudflare Access Configuration